Skip to main content

 Web Accessibility

-In order to comply with federal and state regulations, all online content needs to meet WCAG 2.1 Level AA web accessibility standards.
+In order to comply with federal, state, and district regulations, all online content must meet web accessibility standards.

 Tools + Training